On Dvoretzky's theorem for subspaces of $L_p$: Gaussian concentration for norms

-A direct application of the Gaussian concentration inequality \eqref{eq: Gauss-conc} for the bodies $B_p(\mu), \; p>2$ implies: for all $t>0$, where $I_1\equiv I_1(\gamma_n,B_p(\mu))$.
-It is known (see \cite{PVZ}) that the large deviation estimate ($t\geq 1$) the inequality \eqref{eq: Gauss-conc} provides is sharp (up to constants).
+A direct application of the Gaussian concentration inequality \eqref{eq: Gauss-conc} for the norms $\|\cdot\|_{B_p(\mu)}$, $2<p<\infty$ implies: for all $t>0$, where $I_1\equiv I_1(\gamma_n,B_p(\mu))$.
+It is known (see \cite{PVZ}) that the large deviation estimate ($t\geq 1$) the inequality \eqref{eq:3.1} provides is sharp (up to constants).

-In this paragraph we prove that for $p>2$ and $\mu$ isotropic Borel measure on $S^{n-1}$, the bodies $B_p(\mu)$ exhibit better concentration ($0<t<1$) than the one implied by the Gaussian concentration inequality on $\mathbb R^n$ in terms of the Lipschitz constant.
-Later, this will be used to prove the announced dependence on $\varepsilon$ in Dvoretzky's theorem for any subspace of $L_p$.
+In this paragraph we prove that for $2< p <\infty$ and $\mu$ isotropic Borel measure on $S^{n-1}$, the bodies $B_p(\mu)$ exhibit better concentration ($0<t<1$) than the one implied by the Gaussian concentration inequality on $\mathbb R^n$ in terms of the Lipschitz constant.
+Later, this will be used to prove the announced dependence on $\varepsilon$ and $n$ in Dvoretzky's theorem for any $n$-dimensional subspace of $L_p$.
 Our main tool is the probabilistic inequality proved in Theorem \ref{thm:Mau-Pis-stoch} and as was formulated further in Remark \ref{rem:2.8.1}.1.

 We apply inequality \eqref{eq: 2.23} for $f(x)=\|x\|^p= \int |\langle x,\theta \rangle|^p \, d\mu(\theta)$.
 To this end we have to compute the gradient.
-Note that: We also have the following:
+Note that We also have the following:

-{\it Claim.} For almost every $x\in\mathbb R^n$ we have:
+{\it Claim.} For almost every $x\in\mathbb R^n$ we have